Himuu14/Himuu14/README.md

 <br />

-Hi, I'm [Himansh Mishra](https://twitter.com/Himansh29512995), A passionate self-taught Full-stack web developer and a Software Engineer from India.
+Hi, I'm [Himansh Mishra](https://twitter.com/Himansh29512995), A passionate self-taught DevSecOps engineer from India.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.